Thorpe Bay railway station

 Thorpe Bay railway station is on the London, Tilbury and Southend line, serving the Thorpe Bay area to the east of Southend-on-Sea, Essex.
 It is 37 mi 73 chain down the main line from London Fenchurch Street via Basildon and is situated between Southend East and Shoeburyness.
 Its three-letter station code is TPB.
+The station and all trains serving it are currently operated by c2c.

+History

+Early Years (1910-1922)

+As early as 1897 developers suggested a new station at Southchurch anticipating an eastward development of Southend much as Westcliff-on Sea railway station had been developed on the western side.
+Further attempts were made in 1899 and 1905 but it was not until 1908 that the LT&SR agreed with developer Thorp Park estate that a new station could be developed at a cost of £12,000 to the developer.